folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Page request.** The notice is sent when a page request is placed.

 **Hold request.** The notice is sent when an item-level hold request is placed.
+You can select a notice to send when title-level holds are placed in [Settings > Circulation > Title level requests](#notice-templates).

 **Recall request.** The notice is sent when a recall request is placed.

 **Cancel request.** The notice is sent when a request is cancelled.
-Note: Title level *hold* requests will send the notice selected in [Settings \> Circulation \> Title level requests](#notice-templates).
+Note: Title level *hold* request cancellations will send the notice selected in [Settings \> Circulation \> Title level requests](#notice-templates).

 **Hold shelf expiration.** The notice is sent before or when the item is no longer available for pickup on the hold shelf.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the item’s time on the hold shelf expires, select **Upon/At**.
 * To send the notice before the item’s time on the hold shelf expires, select **Before**.
 Then, determine the **Frequency** of the notice.
-To send the notice once, before its time on the hold shelf expires, select **One Time**.
+To send the notice once, select **One Time**.
 To send the notice multiple times, select **Recurring** and enter how often the notice sends until the hold shelf expiration is reached.

 **Request expiration.** The notice is sent before or when the request expires.
 Select when the notice is sent from the **Send** drop-down list: